940-577-4396 Call/Text

 While we understand that emergencies can occur, repeated no-shows or late cancellations may impact future scheduling and could be viewed as noncompliance.
 We kindly request at least 24 hours’ notice for any cancellations or rescheduling.

 Supervisors are present to observe and monitor all interactions to ensure that conversations and activities remain emotionally and physically safe for the child.
-If discussions begin to shift toward adult topics, the supervisor will step in and redirect the conversation to maintain a child-appropriate environment.
+If discussions begin to shift toward adult topics, the supervisor may redirect the conversation to maintain a child-appropriate environment.
 Parents are encouraged to take an active role in guiding and engaging with their child throughout the visit.

-While we do not offer a sliding scale, we provide a reduced intake fee of $25 for clients referred by licensed professionals, such as attorneys or therapists.
+While we do not offer a sliding scale, we provide a reduced intake fee of $25.
 Our fees are structured to be affordable while still allowing us to maintain quality services and ensure the sustainability of our business.

 All parties fill out an online intake form.
 A copy of the court order is provided at that time.
 A non-refundable intake fee of $25 is collected.
 After receiving all forms, an intake orientation will be arranged individually for each party.
 This orientation can take place in person, via phone (FaceTime), or through Zoom.